 Tech Exposure & Access Through Mentoring (TEAM) II

-Founded in 2016, the mission of Tech Exposure & Access through Mentoring (TEAM) is to create a racially diverse technology workforce by engaging young learners with STEM subjects, connecting youth with sports technology, and creating social change by providing access, opportunity, and mentorship for underserved youth in the sports tech industry.
+Founded in 2016, the mission of Tech Exposure & Access through Mentoring (TEAM) is to create a racially diverse technology workforce by engaging young learners with science, technology, engineering, and math (STEM), connecting youth with sports technology, and creating social change by providing access, opportunity, and mentorship for underserved youth in the sports tech industry.
 Combining STEM education and sports technology, TEAM introduces students to coding and design, data collection and video analytics with hands-on training, successfully building a pipeline for underrepresented youth in the sports industry and beyond.
-Since 2017, TEAM has served 313 students through its Core Program and 80% have earned industry certifications in the SportsCode platform.
+Since 2017, TEAM has served 67 students through its Core Program and 80% have earned industry certifications in the SportsCode platform.
 TEAM has placed 30 students with 12 NBA teams through its NBA Summer League Internship Program.
 Furthermore, basketball operations professionals from 29 of the 30 NBA teams have assisted TEAM during their training programs.

 COVID-19 has indefinitely suspended TEAM’s in-person Core Program and Internship Program with the NBA summer league.
 In April 2020, TEAM launched an Online Boot Camp, and has since served 230 students.
 It also quickly pivoted to an Online Core Program to serve students remotely which offers TEAM the opportunity to expand its reach in the Bay Area and nationally.
 Career opportunities are broad in scope, market (professional, college, high school) and geography (US, Europe, Australia).
 In the summer of 2020, the NBA announced a Foundation it established to spur economic empowerment in Black communities, which aligns squarely with TEAM’s mission and program.
 In the fall of 2020, TEAM engaged an ACT team to refine its positioning platform and develop pitch and engagement templates to help facilitate their partnership efforts.
 This because although TEAM had partnered informally with a number of NBA teams, it had yet to secure a major partnership or investment.